01-edu/public/subjects/forum/README.md

 In order to store the data in your forum (like users, posts, comments, etc.) you will use the database library SQLite.

-SQLite is a popular choice as embedded database software for local/client storage in application software such as web browsers.
+SQLite is a popular choice as an embedded database software for local/client storage in application software such as web browsers.
 It enables you to create a database as well as controlling it by using queries.

 To structure your database and to achieve better performance we highly advise you to take a look at the [entity relationship diagram](https://www.smartdraw.com/entity-relationship-diagram/) and build one based on your own database.